 Certification or licensure examinations vary by location.
 Please see your campus' course catalog to determine which certification or licensure exam(s) may be available to you.

-Students completing the medical assistant training program may seek the following entry-level positions in a doctor's office, clinic, or other medical facility:
+Students who finish the medical assistant training program may apply for entry-level positions in a doctor's office, clinic or other medical facility including:

-Prior to graduation, you will complete a practicum where you can apply the knowledge, skills, and work habits you gain in school to a real-world career setting.
+Before you graduate, you will apply the knowledge, skills and work habits you gain in school to a real-world career setting called a practicum.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.